What are vascular Injuries?

 - Expanding hematoma

-In these conditions urgent surgery is needed.
-Cold, pulseless limb may be in a patient with low blood pressure and is not an indication for surgical exploration.
+In these conditions, urgent surgery is needed.
+A cold, pulseless limb may be in a patient with low blood pressure and is not an indication for surgical exploration.

 How is one sure that the blood supply has stopped when there has been no bleeding?

 1. The limb will be very Painful.